stoplightio/docs/articles/prism/runtime.md

 /**
  * Get round trip time.
  *
- * Returns
- *   roundTrip (int) - The time it took for the current reqeust to respond in milliseconds.
+ * @returns {integer} - The time it took for the current reqeust to respond in milliseconds.
  */
 var roundTrip = $$.response.time.get();
 ```